tfrasca/cpuScheduler/README.md

 Traditional Algorithm:
 	-We chose the FCFS (First Come First Serve) algorithm for our traditional scheduler, because we believed this would be the easiest to implement.
 This algorithm only requires you to keep track of arrival time, and each process runs to completion once it starts processing.
-We also believed that FCFS would be the most obvious baseline to compare the CFS to.
+The other algorithms require you to compute and keep track of other information additional to arrival time, such as service time, current concurrent runtime, and time remaining (service time - runtime).

 	-Our ready queue is implemented as an array of Processes, and operates similar to the Consumer/Producer problem.
 One pointer keeps track of the next empty index in the queue, and another keeps track of the next Process to "run".
 If the second pointer catches up to the first pointer, it waits until another Process arrives and enters the ready queue.